 'The sound of modern Scotland' The Herald

-To add musical depth, range and intensity to the ensemble we invited Beth Porter, a superb cellist and songwriter, to be a part of Spell Songs.
-We were also drawn to her numerous musical collaborations from a variety of different musical genres and of course her love of books and reading!
+To add depth and range to the ensemble we invited Beth Porter, a superb cellist and songwriter, to be a part of Spell Songs.
+We were drawn to her numerous musical collaborations from a variety of different musical genres and of course her prolific ability to use literature as her source of inspiration.

 ‘Utterly charming’ (Nick McCabe - The Verve)